-In all these miles (157.87 miles, 254.07km, as measured by the Ford Proving Grounds traveling laboratory on April 20, 1988), you will find so many things to see and do on Route 66 in Arizona.
-So, in celebration of Route 66 turning 90 (1926 - 2016), we have compiled a list of 66 things to see and do on Route 66 in the great State of Arizona (from West to East).
+You’ll find so many things to see and do on Route 66, that we’ve have compiled a quick list of 66 things to see and do on the Mother Road in the great State of Arizona (from West to East).

-1. Get the Arizona 66 Passport.
+1. Your first order of business will be to get your hands on the Arizona 66 Passport.
 Originally launched in 2010, this handy little travel guide is fun for Route 66 Road Trippers, both young and young at heart.
 Don’t set out for a drive on Route 66 without it!

 2. Take a Selfie with a shield in the asphalt.
 Yeah, that probably sounds strange, but it's a thing!

 Here's a Google Map of the safest spots along the road (please don't take one in the middle of Route 66 in Kingman, they are every 1/4 mile or so, but it's a very busy road!).